AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 extensions of warranty, etc.) besides products representing physical goods, those services would simply have no Goods Type counterparts.

+Goods Types form a hierarchical structure, by means of the ``parent`` field, which gives the end application and its users the means to group them, and also has a functional impact (see :ref:`goods_behaviours`)

 .. _goods_behaviours:

 Behaviours